 Recommendation: The Taco Trio or Nachos.
 Add in a Mexican beer for further enjoyment!

 A huge quick service/fast food BBQ restaurant with plenty of tables located in the American pavilion of the World Showcase.
 It’s located on the left hand side of the pavilion if you’re looking straight at it.

 Recommendation: Everything is delicious!
 It’s also a good place to take a break: the American pavilion is the halfway point of walking around the World Showcase, so rest up before tackling the rest of the pavilions.

-I recommend the American Platter, with Banana Pudding for dessert!
+I recommend the BBQ Platter, with Banana Pudding for dessert!

 Nine Dragons Restaurant

 One of my favorite restaurants in the World Showcase, the Nine Dragons restaurant is gorgeously decorated in dark wood-paneled walls and brightly colored lanterns.
 Take out your camera, it’s worth taking some pictures of the interior.

 This restaurant is located in the Chinese pavilion – it’s on the left hand side if you’re looking in.
 If you see the fast food area or the shops, you’ve passed the restaurant entrance already.

 Recommendation: I loved the Crispy Duck Fried Rice – so many complex flavors!
 Have the ginger ice cream for dessert.

 Spice Road Table